qwerty666666/spring-eshop-microservices/README.md

 # API

 The application exposes REST API to the clients.
-The OpenAPI spec can be found [there](api-gateway/src/main/resources/static/openapi.yaml) or can be accessed with Swagger UI http://localhost:8080
+The OpenAPI spec can be found [there](api-gateway/src/main/resources/static/openapi.yaml), or can be accessed with Swagger UI http://localhost:8080, or you can use [postman collection](postman).

 During development specification-first approach is used with code generation (DTOs and controller interfaces) using the [openapi-maven-generator-plugin](https://github.com/OpenAPITools/openapi-generator/tree/master/modules/openapi-generator-maven-plugin).